-Miss Coker (UKS2 Leader)
+Mrs Coker (UKS2 Leader)

 Our Pastoral Leader is Mrs Wyld.
 Along with many of our staff she is trained to work with pupils experiencing emotional difficulties across the school.
 Our Thrive program of recent years has supported pupils to improve their access to the curriculum through targeted support and mentoring.
 Mrs Wyld's remit is to ensure that our pupils are well supported if they are experiencing difficulties.
 She liaises with teachers and senior leaders to ensure pupils are well supported - this sometimes involves working with families and external agencies also.
 Any parent or carer can call up Mrs Wyld's help if they need to discuss the emotional, social or behavioural approach of their child at home or school.

-Our School Council meets regularly with Miss Coker.
-They have also recently discussed life at our school with our Newcastle LA Achievement Partner.
+Our School Council meets regularly with Miss Stewart.
+They have also recently discussed life at our school with our Newcastle LA Achievement Partner and governors.
 These discussions indicated that those questioned were aware of who to turn to if they had a concern in school.
 They were supportive of each other and indicated their was no behavioural disruption to lessons.
 They discussed the concept of bullying and what it meant to be bullied.
 It was noted that they had a positive view of this aspect of school life and none could cite they they had experienced bullying in school.
 However , we are keen to continually monitor pupil perceptions and ensure that pupil voice is heard.

 Please view the work of our Westerhope Council by following this link below.